 The noise of aircraft taking off from Gatwick Airport constantly affects the parish.
 We are near or under Lambourne 26, a Noise Preferential Route established in the 1960's, which is a 3 km wide path which aircraft must use when taking off from Gatwick in a westerly direction and then turning 180 degrees to travel east.
 Aircraft can stray from this swathe and all should be reported preferably with date, time and operator airline.

-Gatwick Airport Ltd operates a voicemail facility for complaints, please follow these steps:
+Gatwick Airport Ltd operates an online facility for complaints, please follow these steps:

 - Note exact time of aircraft.